mariakna/mariakna.github.io/impact.md

 ### Impact

+#### External Publications Featuring My Research

+* Quigley, A. (24 September, 2024).
+The rare vocabulary problem in English Literature. [[link to article]](https://alexquigley.co.uk/the-rare-vocabulary-problem-in-english-literature-gcse/)
+* Quigley, A. (15 April, 2024).
+In the battle of books vs videos, there is a clear winner for literacy. *Tes* [[link to article]](https://www.tes.com/magazine/teaching-learning/general/pupil-literacy-battle-books-vs-videos-winner)

 #### CYP-LEX - A large-scale lexical database of books read by British children aged 7-16

 The CYP-LEX project is a collaboration with [Kathy Rastle](https://pure.royalholloway.ac.uk/en/persons/kathy-rastle), [Marc Brysbaert](https://research.ugent.be/web/person/marc-brysbaert-0/en), and [Marco Marelli](https://www.marcomarelli.net/).
 The aim of this work was to create a lexical database of words that British children aged 7-16 encounter when they read for pleasure.
 To this end, we built a corpus of 1,200 books popular with children and young people in the UK, and analysed the properties of words used in these books.
 The associated [research article](https://journals.sagepub.com/doi/10.1177/17470218241229694) came out in March 2024, and is publicly available and free to download.
 We also wrote an accessible [blog post](https://www.rastlelab.com/post/what-words-do-children-encounter-when-they-read-for-pleasure) explaining the key insights from our analysis.